Berico-Technologies/ampjs/README.md

     }

 ###Configuration###
-Assuming you have installed and aliased AmpJS to 'cmf,' here is how you would instantiate the client and publish / subscribe to a topic. **Note that in this example messages are not published on the topic until the subscriber's deferred is resolved.
+Assuming you have installed and aliased AmpJS to 'amp,' here is how you would instantiate the client and publish / subscribe to a topic. **Note that in this example messages are not published on the topic until the subscriber's deferred is resolved.
 Any messages published on the topic before the subscriber is initialized will not be received by the client**

-    requirejs([
-      'cmf/bus/berico/TransportProviderFactory',
-      'cmf/eventing/berico/serializers/JsonEventSerializer',
-      'cmf/eventing/berico/EventBus',
-      'cmf/bus/berico/EnvelopeBus',
-      'cmf/eventing/berico/OutboundHeadersProcessor',
-      'cmf/webstomp/ChannelProvider'
-    ], function(TransportProviderFactory, JsonEventSerializer, EventBus, EnvelopeBus, OutboundHeadersProcessor, ChannelProvider,$){
-      GenericMessage = (function() {
-        function GenericMessage(name, type, visualization) {
-          this.name = name;
-          this.type = type;
+    define [
+      'amp/factory/ShortBus'
+    ],
+    (ShortBus)->

+      publishAMessage:->
-          this.visualization = visualization;
+        shortBus = ShortBus.getBus({
-        }

-        return GenericMessage;

-      })();

-      var payload = new GenericMessage("Laughing Out Loud", "emoticon", "lol");

-      var transportProvider = TransportProviderFactory.getTransportProvider(
-        TransportProviderFactory.TransportProviders.WebStomp
-      });

-      var eventBus = new EventBus(
-        new EnvelopeBus(transportProvider),
-        [new JsonEventSerializer()],
-        [new OutboundHeadersProcessor(), new JsonEventSerializer()]
-      );
-      eventBus.subscribe({
-        getEventType: function() {
-          return "GenericMessage";
-        },
-        handle: function(arg0, arg1) {
-          //do something with the event here
-        },
-        handleFailed: function(arg0, arg1) {}
-      }).then(function() {
-        return eventBus.publish(payload);
-      });
+          publishTopicOverride: "my.cool.topic.123"
         })
+        shortBus.subscribe({
+          getEventType: ->
+            return "my.cool.topic.123"
+          handle: (arg0, arg1)->
+            console.log arg0.data

+          handleFailed: (arg0, arg1)->
+          }).then ->
+            shortBus.publish({data: 'interesting stuff'})